discos/doc/user/medicina/Introduction.rst

 What ESCS is
 ============

-ESCS is the DISCOS control software flavour produced for the Medicina radio telescope.
+ESCS is the DISCOS control software flavour produced for the Medicina and Noto radio telescopes.
 It is a distributed system based on ACS (ALMA Common Software), commanding all the devices of the telescope and allowing the user to perform single-dish observations in the most common modes.
-As of today, the code actually implemented for the telescopes (i.e. excluding the huge ACS framework) amounts to about 548000 lines (467400 if not considering comments).
+As of today, the code actually implemented for the telescopes (i.e. excluding the huge ACS framework) amounts to > 550000 active lines.
-Even VLBI (or guest-backend) observations partly rely on Nuraghe, as it must be used to perform the focus selection and the frontend setup.
+Even VLBI (or guest-backend) observations partly rely on ESCS, as it must be used to perform the focus selection and the frontend setup.

 This guide is meant to help the observer in the use of ESCS, without dealing